 In archaeology there is a particular interest if an object is found “in situ”, i.e. if its embedding in the surrounding matter supports the assumption that the object was not moved since the archaeologically relevant deposition event.
 The surrounding matter with the relative position of the object in it as well as the absolute position and time of the observation may be recorded in order to enable inferences about the history of the E18 Physical Thing.

 In Biology, additional parameters may be recorded like the kind of ecosystem, if the biological individual survives the observation, what detection or catching devices have been used or if the encounter event supported the detection of a new biological kind (“taxon”).

+Examples:

+The finding by Prof. Stampolidis in situ a complete skeleton in Eleutherna site during the archaeological excavation by University of Crete in 2000.

+The fishery withTrawl ExampleCaseStud that detected lagocephalos_Sceleratus in Mediteranean sea, the first week of August 2014.

 In First Order Logic: